 Memory foam pillows conform to the shape of your head providing superior support and elevated comfort with no pain.
 They are continuously self-adjusting and shift with the movement of your head as you change your position when you sleep from the side, to the back or on your stomach.
 Memory foam pillows provide a firm yet soft sensation that cradles the nack and head.
-Many prefer it for this reason.
+Many sleepers, particularly those who sleep in all positions, prefer it for this reason.
 They are also extremely durable and will last much longer than a traditional pillow.
 These are specifically aimed at alleviating head, neck and back pain.

 Memory foam is heavy, making it less convenient to transport.
 It also emits a smell when first unpackaged.
 The off-gassing process should only last a couple days if you air it out but some find it unpleasant.
 Memory foam density also means that it retains heat.
 This heat retention allows it to maintain its molding shape but can be too hot for some sleepers.
 Lastly, memory foam is less affordable than many other pillow options.

 These are very similar to solid, single piece memory foam pillows but with a couple significant differences.
 As the name suggests, the memory foam is shredded before being put in an encasement.
 This allows shredded memory foam to be softer and more moldable to the nack and head, similar to a feather or down pillow, without sacrificing durability.

 They are more breathable than a solid piece of memory foam so they do not retain heat in the same way.
 This added ventilation is a major plus for the memory foam.
 For people who prefer a softer pillow, this is also a better option.
 Just make sure to fluff it regularly.
 Many options on the market today are adjustable as well.
 It allows you to add or take out shredded filling as needed to suit your particular head and neck height.